smallk/smallk/sphinx/README.md

 # Setting up the documentation build environment

 Clone the main smallk repo and enter the sphinx directory.
+From there, install the python requirements:

     sudo -H pip install -r requirements.txt	#install the theme, and so on

 The html documentation and the pdf documentation both rely on Latex -- the html for generating svg images of math equations, and the pdf for compiling auto generated tex files into a pdf.
 It is necessary to install latex if not already present.
-If the html or pdf build fails, one potential fix is to install the extended/full latex, which is over a Gigabyte:
+If the html or pdf build fails, one potential fix is to install the extended/full latex, which is over a gigabyte:

     sudo apt-get install texlive-latex-base  	#latex for math sudo apt-get install texlive-latex-extra	#fix a utf8x error